 Today it is the most visited place for tourism in Peru and there are different ways to get there.
 These are the best ones:

 Getting to Machu Picchu by treks

 Hiking to Machu Picchu is a very popular choice, especially for trek lovers who have plenty of time and enough money.
 In general, the treks last from three to four days, and cost between $180 and $800 US dollars.
-The three main hiking routes that will lead you to the Machu Picchu ruins are the Inca Trail, the Salkantay Trek and the Inca Jungle Trek.
+There are three main routes to get there.
+The Inca Trail, the Salkantay Trek and the Inca Jungle Trek.

-It is often recommended to take the five days trek in order not to miss anything of the 40-km-long journey, but good physical conditions are required.
+It is often recommended to take the five days trek in order not to miss anything of the 40-km-long journey.
+Good physical conditions are required.
 Here’s an article about the Inca Trail, and what you can experience along the way.

 Are you as interested in biking, motorcycling or rafting as you are in trekking?
 Then this route is perfect for you.
-As the price goes from $200 to $350 US dollars, the length of the trek is usually of four days.
+As the price goes from $200 to $350 US dollars, the length of the trek is usually four days.
 The Inca Jungle Trek is not only about doing a trek until the Machu Picchu.
-It’s also about going on an adventure, experiencing hiking and biking in the mountains, going through the jungle, and seeing the Santa Teresa canyons from the zip-lines above.
+It’s also about going on an adventure, experiencing hiking and biking in the mountains.
+It will also take you through the jungle, and to see the Santa Teresa canyons from the zip-lines above.
 This option is recommended to those who wish to try out something new every day on their way to the Machu Picchu.

 Ready to hike up to Machu Picchu?
 Here are 7 tips to make your hiking as easy as possible.